One of the most enjoyable parts of using a desktop 3D printer is the ability to make your own unique designs come to life in just a few hours.

 The following items are needed to create custom, 3D printed stamps:

-- Formlabs Form 1+ or Form 2
+- Formlabs Form 2 or Form 3 SLA 3D printer

 - Formlabs Flexible Resin